-- (1) Design Exceptions for Design Loading Structural Capacity of bridges and Vertical Clearance impacting Category 1 and 2 bridge structures. - (2) Design Variations for Design Loading Structural Capacity of bridges and Vertical Clearance impacting Category 2 structures. - (3) Design Variations for Design Loading Structural Capacity due to deficient load ratings impacting both Category 1 and 2 bridge structures. - (4) Design Variations for Traffic Railing impacting Category 1 and 2 bridge structures. - (5) Design Exceptions or Variations involving lateral offsets or vertical clearances for railroads not meeting the requirements of Rule 14-57 F.A.C. or the clearance criteria for the South Florida Rail Corridor (Topic No. 000-725-003 South Florida Rail Corridor Clearance Policy for 25 KV service).
+- (1) Design Exceptions for Design Loading Structural Capacity of bridges and Vertical Clearance impacting Category 1 and 2 bridge structures. - (2) Design Variations for Design Loading Structural Capacity of bridges and Vertical Clearance impacting Category 2 structures. - (3) Design Variations for Design Loading Structural Capacity due to deficient load ratings impacting both Category 1 and 2 bridge structures. - (4) Design Variations for Traffic Railing impacting Category 1 and 2 bridge structures. - (5) Design Exceptions or Variations involving lateral offsets or vertical clearances for railroads not meeting the requirements of Rule 14-57 F.A.C. or the clearance criteria for the South Florida Rail Corridor (Topic No. 000-725-003 - South Florida Rail Corridor Clearance Policy for 25 KV service). - (6) Design Variations for noise walls on bridges and retaining walls.